IshKevin/alx-low_level_programming/0x09-static_libraries/README.md

-the task of creating libaryies
+the task of creating libaryies  this task is incoplete as there is no collect answer in it